WHAT IS EARWAX

 WHAT SHOULD YOU DO IF YOU HAVE EARWAX

 - You can use earwax softener: In the year 2010, a few enthusiastic researchers at University of Southampton, systematically studied the safety and effectiveness of different earwax softeners.
-It appears that normal olive oil (NOT extra virgin variety), and 5% sodium bicarbonate ear drops are two products with no known side effects with short term use.
+It appears that normal olive oil (NOT extra virgin variety), and 5% sodium bicarbonate ear drops are two products with no known side effects with short-term use.
 It is always advisable though, to take a professional advice before you use any product in the ear because e.g. olive oil can cause issues if you have skin conditions such as allergy, dry skin and/or Psoriasis.
+General contraindications of this sort of wax treatment include (but NOT limited to)-perforated eardrum, inflammation, recent ear surgery, injury or infection, and mastoid cavity.
 Also, how effectively you can get the drops into the wax in the ear, is also a factor in their effectiveness

-If you feel you or a family member may have earwax issues that needs to be looked at, please contact us today for an appointment at one of our centers in Bromley, Orpington, Sevenoaks, Tunbridge Wells or Maidstone.
+If you feel you or a family member may have earwax issues that need to be looked at, please contact us today for an appointment at one of our centers in London, Orpington, Sevenoaks, or Tunbridge Wells

 P: (+44) 330 2233 453; E: email@example.com